Central Vista: Puri hits out at opposition, former bureaucrats, says false narrative being created | Science-Environment

 ''This is not a vanity project, and this is a project of necessity,'' Puri told reporters.

-The minister attacked the Congress for alleging that a ''Modi mahal (Modi palace) is being constructed under the Centre Vista Redevelopment project that will be executed at a cost of Rs 20,000 crore.
+The minister attacked the Congress for alleging that a ''Modi mahal (Modi palace) is being constructed under the Central Vista Redevelopment Project that will be executed at a cost of Rs 20,000 crore.

-''Where has this Rs 20,000 cost come from?.
+''Where has this Rs 20,000 crore come from?
 Prime Minister Narendra Modi will not live in new PM residence forever...whoever is the be PM will live there,'' he said.

 He said former prime minister Jawaharlal Nehru had lived in Teen Murti Bhavan which was later turned into a museum.